Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Introduction

 {\bf\em Application to string graphs.} String graphs form the widest class of geometric intersection graphs in $\mathbb{R}^2$, which are defined by arbitrary connected geometric objects in $\mathbb{R}^2$.
 This includes in particular intersection graphs of rectangles and segments (which are not covered by the aforementioned classes of geometric intersection graphs).
 Unfortunately, string graphs are not of clique-dependent polynomial expansion.
-But they are of biclique-dependent polynomial expansion~\cite{fox2010separator}.
-The approximation scheme on polynomial-expansion graph classes with running time $f(\varepsilon,\mathcal{F},\Delta) \cdot n^{1+\alpha}$ also works on string graphs.
-Thus, applying Theorem~\ref{thm-bicliquedep} yields the following result (recall that \textsc{Bipartite Subgraph Hitting} is the special case where $\mathcal{F}$ contains at least one bipartite graph).
+But they are of \textit{biclique-dependent} polynomial expansion: any subclass with bounded biclique size is of polynomial expansion~\cite{fox2010separator}.
+The approximation scheme on polynomial-expansion graph classes with running time $f(\varepsilon,\mathcal{F}) \cdot n$ also works on string graphs.
+Exploiting this property, we can use Theorem~\ref{thm-kernel} and Corollary~\ref{cor-lsearchsub} to obtain $(2+\varepsilon)$-approximation lossy kernels and algorithms for \textsc{Bipartite Subgraph Hitting}, which is the special case of \textsc{Subgraph Hitting} where $\mathcal{F}$ contains at least one bipartite graph.